jfromentin/gbraids/README.md

 Results
 =======

 Below is the table of the first terms of the sherical and geodesical series of $B_4$ with respect to Artin's generators.
-A CSV files with more stats is available in **results** directory.
+A CSV files with more stats is available here https://github.com/jfromentin/gbraids/blob/master/results/artin_4_25.csv

 l | numbers of braids | number of geodesic words --|-------------------|--------------------------